SET001/node_ip_lookup/README.md

 - TABLE - DB table name
 - TTL - time to live for cached values in seconds

+## Min points
+- controller rely on interfaces.
+It is possible to implement redis based caching or different whois provider.
+Controller logic will not change.
+- error handling
+- request-specific logger with formatting and requestID
+- configuration throught env variables

 ## Todo
 - [ ] better file structure
 - [ ] validate incoming params